Cortega13/Astronomy-Research/Readme.md

 Current mean loss for 10 timesteps with FFN emulator: 1.4071e+06 Current std of loss for 10 timesteps with FFN emulator: 1.9440e+07

-Current mean loss for 1 timestep with Mace ODEs: 3.7718e+03 Current std of loss for 1 timestep with Mace ODEs: 6.7567e+04

-Current mean loss for 1 timestep with Mace ODEs: 1.8685e+03 Current std of loss for 1 timestep with Mace ODEs: 3.3163e+04

 Error of 6 Worst performing species after emulating 1 timestep:

 NH             522.993042